 Planning in a traditional negotiation involves developing questions to probe the interests of the other party.
 In an RFP, the government’s interests are uniquely transparent.
 The government buyer discloses evaluation criteria, even their relative importance in terms of technical approach, management capability, past experience and demonstrated capabilities, and cost.
 The government agency’s instructions about proposal preparation may not leave a lot of room for addressing other standards for agreement or arguments designed to persuade the government customer.

 But there are value tradeoffs at play similar to those in positional bargaining.
 Opening positions, for example, typically are advanced early in a traditional negotiation.
 An “aspire to” option is the most favorable position that can be advocated legitimately and often is used as the opening position.
 Parties plan an “objective” that represents a reasonable, desired outcome that will fully meet expectations.
 The “can live with” option is sometimes used instead of the bottom-line or reservation price.
 It practically serves as a trigger to reevaluate the wisdom of agreement.
-The available options and possible zone of agreement are defined in part by the strength of the BATNA.
-"Bottom-lines” are rejected by Fisher and Ury in favor of a more amorphous “resistance point," the negotiating option or position that represents the point at which a party is disinterested in whether agreement is reached or not.
+The available options and possible zone of

 But a supplier may not get a chance to revise an offer.
 Some state laws do not permit it for traditional RFPs.
 For those that do, after proposal opening the dance of negotiations is choreographed.
 Governments often reserve the right to award on initial proposals.
 A supplier that submits an opening proposal with a lower, undisclosed reservation price may not get an opportunity to revise the proposal.
 And even if negotiations are held, sometimes a proposal does not make it through the competitive range down-select.
 So an offeror can find itself holding a more attractive offer without an opportunity to let the government agency even know it exists.

 Once a supplier gets through the competitive range decision, and opportunities for information exchange are afforded, there can be a phase where the dance of negotiations functionally looks like a more traditional negotiation.
-The best and final offer (BAFO) opportunity is a supplier's proposal revision that works like a counteroffer.
+The best and final offer (BAFO) opportunity is a supplier’s proposal revision that works like a counteroffer.
 And while governments don’t make counteroffers in the classic sense in RFP negotiations/discussions, there are information exchanges that serve a similar purpose.
 Under a common discussion framework, governments furnish notices of deficiencies or significant weaknesses that signal where their interests and the possible value tradeoffs may be.
 Even in oral presentations, those government “positions” can be implied through the dialogue, and the communications may suggest where value tradeoffs may be prudent in a proposal revision (the BAFO).
-Of course, the RFP evaluation factors always remain the touchstone for the proposal strategy.
+Of course, the RFP evaluation factors always remain the touchstone for the

 But, admittedly, the government communications are limited by the competitive process and legal constraints.
 The information exchanges may not favor one offeror over another.
 Historically, the term “technical leveling” referred to disparate efforts to help only one offeror improve its proposal.
 Nor may the government reveal to a competitor an offeror’s technical solution, unique or innovative approaches, or any information that would compromise an offeror’s intellectual property (“technical transfusion”).
 These limits on exchanges preserve the fairness and integrity of the process, ensuring that suppliers are competing based on their own strengths and weaknesses.